Mirage: Cross-Embodiment Zero-Shot Policy Transfer with Cross-Painting: Acknowledgments

 \section{Acknowledgments}

 This research was performed at the AUTOLab at UC Berkeley in affiliation with the Berkeley AI Research (BAIR) Lab, and the CITRIS ``People and Robots'' (CPAR) Initiative, and in collaboration with Google DeepMind.
 The authors are supported in part by donations from Google, Toyota Research Institute, and equipment grants from NVIDIA.
 L.Y.
 Chen is supported by the National Science Foundation (NSF) Graduate Research Fellowship Program under Grant No. 2146752.
-We thank Zehan Ma, Simeon Adebola, Max Fu, Ethan Qiu, and Roy Lin for helping with physical experiments, Karl Pertsch and Sudeep Dasari for support with Octo model finetuning, and Will Panitch and Qianqian Wang for valuable feedback.
+We thank Zehan Ma, Simeon Adebola, Max Fu, Ethan Qiu, and Roy Lin for helping with physical experiments, Karl Pertsch and Sudeep Dasari for support with Octo model fine-tuning, Ajay Mandlekar for support with Robosuite, and Will Panitch and Qianqian Wang for valuable feedback.

 \begin{appendices}